Who is Audit & Adjustment Company?

 Should I contact or pay Audit & Adjustment Company?

-The best way to deal with Audit & Adjustment Company is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Audit & Adjustment Company for millions of clients nationwide.
+The most effective way to deal with Audit & Adjustment Company is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Audit & Adjustment Company on behalf of their clients.

 And they may be able to help you too.